rumlingd/mobius_on-premise_doc/source/about-tech.rst

    data/keywords_tree.png
    :align: center

-Currently, the SDK does not enable to pinpoint to the objects.
-So the computer recognizes that there is an object in the given image but not where.
+Currently, the on-premise solution does not enable to localize the objects.
+This means that the computer recognizes that there is an object in the given image, but not where.

 Aesthetics evaluation
 -----------------------